Noddity alternatives and similar software solutions

 Hotglue

-HOTGLUE is a freehand CMS which allows to construct websites directly in a web-browser.
-It uses flat files for storage and provides an intuitive GUI. -
+HOTGLUE is a Content Manipulation System which allows to construct websites directly in a web-browser. -

 Cadmus